• Home

 • Check that links go to the URL they say they will (hover over links before clicking).

-• Look at email header “Reply-to” and “Return-Path” to ensure it matches the source you believe the email is from.
+• Look at the email header “Reply-to” and “Return-Path” to ensure it matches the source you believe the email is from.

 2. Password Attacks & Credential Reuse

 Password-attacks-and-credentials-misuse-1 This is probably the first type of attack that springs to mind when you talk to your users about cyber security.
 And yet, despite the risks being well known, people fail to use strong passwords, inadvertently give them away to phishing scammers or scribble them on bits of paper.
-A hacker will use an array of password hacking techniques, from using lists of common ‘weak’ passwords, to sophisticated ‘Rainbow table’ attacks, using previously hacked/cracked lists of hashed passwords.
+A hacker will use an array of password hacking techniques, from lists of common ‘weak’ passwords, to sophisticated ‘Rainbow table’ attacks, using previously hacked/cracked lists of hashed passwords.

 • Educate your users on phishing methods.